 The gallery space is being redesigned to create a warm environment to offer visitors an immersive experience inspired by the forests near where Black lives.
-We are delighted that the internationally renowned Yorkshire furniture craftsmen Robert Thompson’s (otherwise known as the Mouseman of Kilburn) will be providing a range of iconic classic pieces from the 1920s and 1930s as well as a specially commissioned new piece – a burr top table designed for Graeme Black’s exhibition, bringing a modern twist to work by Yorkshire’s exceptional craftsmen.
-There will also be a number of unique bowls and trays made from the same rare 400 year old burr oak felled near Kirby Lonsdale in Cumbria, highly prized for its swirling, irregular patterns within the grain.
-It is over 50 years since Robert Thompson’s have acquired a burr oak of this outstanding quality.
+We are delighted that the internationally renowned Yorkshire furniture craftsmen Robert Thompson’s (otherwise known as the Mouseman of Kilburn) will be providing a range of iconic classic pieces from the 1920s and 1930s as well as a one off Burr top table especially designed for Graeme Black’s exhibition.
+There will also be a nukber pf unique bowls and trays made from the rare 400 year old burr oak felled near Kirby Lonsdale in Cumbria, highly prized for its swirling, irregular patterns within the grain.
+It is over 50 years since Robert Thompson’s since have acquired a burr oak of this outstanding quality.

 Graeme Black’s paintings come from a life of looking for ways to connect what he sees with what he feels, the materiality of objects seen with the sensations of forms experienced.
 Since 2016 he has lived permanently in the North Yorkshire Dales, and slowly ironed out the man made damages to part of the landscape returning it gradually to nature, rewilding farmland and reintroducing trees.
 At the same time he took up again the painting that he had left behind as a student in Edinburgh renewing with the intensity of time lost and finding his subject in the trunks and leaves surrounding his home.
 His art practice in many ways has become a visual paean for a personal re-engagement with nature and connecting with wider sensibilities.